LEARNAcademy/syllabus/rails/rails-api.md

 ### Index
 Now that the app is ready to go, we can start working through CRUD actions for the guitar data.
 The first step is to make a request that retrieves all the guitars.
 That will be a `get` request to the `/guitars` url.

 From looking at my $ `rails routes` output I can see that I need to create an `index` method on my guitars controller.
 Since this is an API, the controller method will not render a view.
-Instead it will render the JSON data.
+Instead it will render JSON data.

 ```ruby
 class GuitarsController < ApplicationController